History of John Calipari in Timeline

 John Calipari

-John Calipari is an American basketball coach, most recently at the University of Kentucky from 2009-2024, leading them to a national championship in 2012.
-Currently, he is the head coach at the University of Arkansas.
-He's a three-time Naismith College Coach of the Year and a 2015 inductee into the Basketball Hall of Fame.
-Calipari is known for his successful coaching career and impact on college basketball.
+John Calipari is a prominent American basketball coach, currently the head coach at the University of Arkansas.
+He is a three-time Naismith College Coach of the Year recipient and was inducted into the Basketball Hall of Fame in 2015, solidifying his impact and contributions to the sport.

-On February 10, 1959, John Calipari was born.
-He would later become a prominent American basketball coach.
+On February 10, 1959, John Vincent Calipari was born.
+He is an American basketball coach.

 Others born on this day/year